Ibru family: History

-The family patriarch was Chief Peter Epete Ibru, a missionary who worked for much of his life in Yorubaland.
-He rose to the position of nursing superintendent at Igbobi Orthopedic Hospital, Lagos.
-His wife, Janet Omotogor Ibru, was the matriarch of the Ibru dynasty.
-She was a trader and daughter of Chief Adjefia Osadjere of Olomu, a wealthy 19th century merchant who built the first story building in Urhoboland.
-His eldest son, Ovedje Osadjere, was a warrant chief (1918-1923) in colonial-era Nigeria and reigned as Ohworode (King) of Olomu (1924-1949).
+The founding patriarch of the family was Chief Peter Epete Ibru, a Missionary who undertook most of his life's work in Yorubaland.
+He rose to the position of nursing superintendent at National Orthopaedic Hospital, Igbobi.
+Janet Omotogor Ibru, the family matriarch, was a trader and the daughter of Chief Adjefia Osadjere of Olomu, a wealthy 19th century merchant who built the first storey building in Urhoboland.
+Her brother, Ovedje Osadjere, was a warrant chief (1918-1923) in Colonial Nigeria and later reigned as the 8th Ohworode (King) of Olomu (1924-1949).
+His Royal Majesty, Macaulay Uhurhie-Osadjere II, her grand-nephew, was crowned the 13th Ohworode of Olomu Kingdom.